-Payne Gallery is located on the Priscilla Payne Hurd Campus of Moravian College, in Historic Bethlehem, Pennsylvania, sixty miles north of Philadelphia and ninety miles west of New York City.
+Payne Gallery is located on the Priscilla Payne Hurd Campus of Moravian University, in Historic Bethlehem, Pennsylvania, sixty miles north of Philadelphia and ninety miles west of New York City.

 The Gallery is open noon - 4:00 p.m.
 Tuesday through Sunday.

 The Gallery is closed Mondays, major holidays and during school breaks.
 Admission and parking are free, and the Gallery is wheelchair accessible.